siavash1986/SpringCloudWorkshop/README.md

 a given lab does not depend on the previous lab.

-This provided codebase is a standalone repository, but each lab is implemented as an independent pair of tags implemented sequential on a single `master`
+This provided codebase is a standalone repository, but each lab is implemented as an independent branch with a pair of tags:
-branch:

 -   `{lab-name}-start` -> start point of the lab